KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 Thus:

 - **Theon as principle** is permanent in metaphysical law
-- **Theonic office** is singular per universe and conditionally persistent
+- **Theonic office** is singular per universe-generating emanatory cycle and conditionally persistent
 - the office remains only so long as its gate-work is not yet complete

 This prevents two errors: